People on UK banknotes

 The current UK banknotes are a mix of two series.
 The third Historical Series (£20 and £50) and a new Polymer Series (£5, £10 and £20).

 Our current series of banknotes features the former Prime Minister Sir Winston Churchill, novelist Jane Austen, economist Adam Smith, painter J M W Turner and the engineers, Matthew Boulton and James Watt.

 |£10||Jane Austen (Polymer)||2017|

 |£50||Matthew Boulton and James Watt||2011|

-Look out for new banknotes featuring mathematician and computer scientist, Alan Turing (£50) and painter, Joseph Turner (£20) coming soon.
+Look out for new banknotes featuring mathematician and computer scientist, Alan Turing (£50) which should be in circulation by the end of 2021.